danfuzz/samizdat/doc/library-guide/Box.md

 they are so commonly used (sometimes overtly, and sometimes "behind the scenes").

+As a protocol, `Box` also implements the `Generator` protocol.
+As a generator, a box will generate either its sole stored value, or void if it has no stored value.

 <br><br>
 ### Generic Function Definitions: `Box` protocol

+#### `collect(box, optFilterFunction?) -> list`

+Refinement of the `Generator` protocol.
+This is equivalent to getting the contents of the box as a list (of zero or one element), and calling `collect` on that list with the same arguments.

 #### `canStore(box) -> logic`